curl/curl/docs/cmdline-opts/resolve.md

 curl tries to resolve the host as it normally would once the timeout has expired.

+To redirect connects from a specific hostname or any hostname, independently of port number, consider the --connect-to option.

 Support for providing the IP address within [brackets] was added in 7.57.0.

 Support for providing multiple IP addresses per entry was added in 7.59.0.